mbeier96/mbeier96/README.md

 ### Howdy 👋
 I'm a Javascript enthusiast whose first love is mathematics.
-I've been programming since I was 9 years old and probably will continue to do so until I am too old to do so!
+I've been programming since I was 9 years old and probably will continue to do so as long as I am able to use a keyboard!

 I am from Ohio, but I am currently in Texas, where I am studying at Coastal Bend College to be a genuine Computer Scientist.